 The Company is determined to conduct its business in the way that delivers performance and efficiency and thus creates stable growth and highest satisfaction of shareholders.
 The Company stresses on long-term growth of Company’s value with proper and consistent returns.
 The Company also respects rights of shareholders and ensures fair, transparent and credible information disclosure to all shareholders.

 The Company has put in place polices that foster value and growth creation alongside its customers under the belief that Company’s success relies on its customers’ trust.
 The Company shall treat its customers with respect and politeness and with a strong intention to search for most effective ways to meet customers’ needs.
 The related policies and guidelines are specified in the Code of Conduct.
-This includes production and delivery of products that passed quality assurance and standards under fair prices, adequate and timely disclosure of accurate information, safe customer data storage and management, confidentiality of customer information (no misuse of customer information for personal benefits and/or the benefits of related others), adequacy of systems/processes that allows customers to file complaints on quality, quantity and safety of its products and services.
+This includes production and delivery of products that passed quality assurance and standards as promised with customers under fair prices, adequate and timely disclosure of accurate information, safe customer data storage and management, confidentiality of customer information (no misuse of customer information for personal benefits or the benefits of related others), adequacy of systems/processes that allows customers to file complaints on quality, quantity and safety of its products and services.